 An important factor for achieving good performance is to keep the number of unique URLs tracked low.
 Please make sure you setup ignored URL parameters you do not wish to count in the URL (such as session ID parameters).
 The less unique URLs tracked in Matomo the better!

-- If your DB server is setup as writer/reader replication (or master-master or master-slave), configure your reader database server in Matomo for significantly improved performance.
+- If your DB server is setup as writer/reader replication, configure your reader database server in Matomo for significantly improved performance.

 - We now use Mysql Innodb tables by default (instead of Myisam) which leads to more reliability.
 Performance can be improved by tuning Mysql innodb settings.
 You may increase innodb_buffer_pool_size option as long as it fits into the RAM, which will improve general Matomo performance.
 We recommend to set innodb_buffer_pool_size to at least 80% of the RAM available to MySQL (and even a higher ratio if you have more than 8G of RAM).